What to Expect from Our Local and State Economy

 Some businesses are seasonal, and estimated installment payments may be revised in keeping with two alternate methods.
 Our office can help you with seasonal estimated payments, if that’s an issue with your company.

 Some IRS penalties are fixed, such as the 10% penalty for early withdrawals from retirement accounts.
 That’s not the case with underpayments of estimated tax.
-For estimated tax infractions, the penalty is based on current interest rates, which are relatively low now.
-Still, the penalties can mount up, for large underpayments, and those penalties can be easily avoided by mooring in safe harbors.
+For estimated tax infractions, the penalty is based on current interest rates.
+The penalties can mount up, for large underpayments, and those penalties can be easily avoided by mooring in safe harbors.

 (BiggsKofford, AICPA Client Newsletter 2nd Quarter 2014)